A New Approximation Technique for Resource-Allocation Problems: Max-Min Fair Allocation

 \section{Max-Min Fair Allocation}

+In this section we consider another application that has received significant attention in the recent past: the max-min fair allocation problem \cite{dani:05,julia:focs09,asadpour:stoc07,asadpour-feige-saberi,bansal:stoc06}.
+We provide a new algorithm for max-min fair allocation based on bipartite dependent rounding \cite{gkps:dep-round} and its generalization to weighted graphs.
+Bipartite dependent rounding has found many applications in combinatorial optimization \cite{srin:level-sets,gkps:dep-round,kmps:unified-sched}, and can be seen as a special case of {\bf RandMove} on bipartite graphs.
+We also consider an ``equitable allocations'' version of such problems, in Theorem~\ref{thm:santa2}: this theorem follows from \cite{shmoys-tardos:gap} as pointed out by the referee.

-We now present our results for max-min fair allocation \cite{dani:05,julia:focs09,asadpour:stoc07,asadpour-feige-saberi,bansal:stoc06}.
-There are $m$ goods and $k$ persons.
+In the max-min fair allocation problem, there are $m$ goods that need to be distributed indivisibly among $k$ persons.
 Each person $i$ has a non-negative integer valuation $u_{i,j}$ for good $j$.
-The valuation functions are linear, i.e. $u_{i,C}=\sum_{j \in C} u_{i,j}$ for any set of $C$ goods.
+The valuation functions are linear, i.e., $u_{i,C}=\sum_{j \in C} u_{i,j}$ for any set of $C$ goods.
 The goal is to allocate each good to a person such that the ``least happy person is as happy as possible'': i.e., $\min_{i} u_{i,C}$ is maximized.
-Our algorithm is based upon rounding the configuration LP which is described in Subsection \ref{subsec:algo} \begin{theorem} Given any feasible solution to the configuration LP, it can be rounded to a feasible integer solution such that every person gets at least $\Theta( \sqrt{\frac{k\log{k}}{\log{\log{k}}}})$ fraction of the optimum utility with high probability in polynomial time. \end{theorem}

-The approximation factor of $O(\sqrt{\frac{{k\log{k}}}{\log{\log{k}}}})$ is an improvement of the previous work of \cite{asadpour:stoc07}, that achieved an approximation factor of $O(\sqrt{k} \log^{3}{k})$; our bound is near-optimal since the integrality gap of the configuration LP is $\Omega(\sqrt{k})$ \cite{bansal:stoc06}.
-However, note that the recent work of Chakrabarty, Chuzhoy and Khanna \cite{Chuzhoy09} has improved the bound to $m^{\epsilon}$.
-(Also note that $m \geq k$.)
-Our main point is to show the applicability of our types of rounding approaches to this variation of the problem as well.

-In the context of fair allocation, an additional important criterion can be an \emph{equitable partitioning} of goods: we may impose an upper bound on the number of items a person might receive.
-For example, we may want each person to receive at most $\lceil \frac{m}{k} \rceil$ goods.
-Theorem \ref{thm:matching} leads to the following:
+Our main contribution in this regard is to near-optimally pin-point the integrality gap of a {\em configuration LP} previously proposed and analyzed in \cite{bansal:stoc06,asadpour:stoc07}.